 - Churn is the rate at which customers leave the service.
 Pay attention to it, and avoid it at all costs.

 - Avoid going too big and too fast.
 Focus on sustainability in the long run.
+A team’s success depends on the leadership of the team leader.

 - A lot of people in Silicon Valley have FOMO (Fear of Missing Out).
 They tend to jump on the train of revenue without looking out for the long term.
 This is bad practice.

 - It’s not how much you make; it’s how much you keep.
+Successful teams always bear this in mind.

 The Temptation of Venture Capital